 Much of the gold-bearing gravel in Douglas Creek is 8,500 to 9,000 feet above sea level.
 The district is generally considered to encompass all placers along Douglas Creek and its tributaries.
-Another district was later established within the confluence of Douglas Creek, known as the Keystone district.
-This district includes some lodes along the banks of Douglas creek south of Ira Moore’s initial discovery.
+Another district was later established within the confluence of Douglas Creek (Keystone).
+This district includes some lodes along the banks of Douglas Creek south of Ira Moore’s initial discovery.

 Another district overlaps a portion of the Douglas Creek district northwest of Keystone, which is known as the New Rambler district.
-This latter district was build around the New Rambler mine – one of the few historic palladium and platinum mines in North America.
-From 1900 to 1918, the New Rambler mine produced copper, gold, silver, palladium and platinum.
-Palladium and platinum were also detected in nearby mines, and other platinum anomalies were detected several years later in the Centennial Ridge district 6 to 8 miles to the northeast (Hausel, 2000a).
+This latter district was built around the New Rambler mine – one of the few historic palladium and platinum mines in North America.
+From 1900 to 1918, the New Rambler produced copper, gold, silver, palladium and platinum.
+Palladium and platinum were also detected in some nearby mines, and other platinum anomalies were detected several years later in the Centennial Ridge district 6 to 8 miles to the northeast (Hausel, 2000a).
 More recently palladium, platinum chromium and titanium anomalies were identified in the nearby Lake Owen and Mullen Creek areas.
 A few companies exploring Lake Owen and Mullen Creek identified some thick, mineralized cumulates in the layered complexes that yielded very interesting palladium anomalies.
-In 1997, I discovered a very interesting anomaly at Puzzler Hill, a complex everyone else missed, but had highly anomalous palladium, nickel and minor copper, gold, silver and platinum (Hausel, 2000b).
-At the nearby Charter Oak mine, I recovered some very nice specularite specimens which were cut and polished into some very attractive cabochons.
+In 1997, the author discovered interesting anomalies at Puzzler Hill, a complex everyone else missed, but had highly anomalous palladium, nickel and minor copper, gold, silver and platinum and even gem-quality specularite (Hausel, 2000b).
+At the Charter Oak mine, he recovered some very nice specularite specimens which were cut and polished into attractive cabochons.

 The Boden diamonds found on Cortez Creek north of Douglas Creek in 1977.

-Geologically, the Medicine Bow Mountains, which includes all of these mining districts (with the exception of Puzzler Hill), is highly fractured and interpreted to have high potential for discovery of diamonds.
-Diamonds were found on Cortez Creek to the northwest of Douglas Creek by Paul Boden in 1977, and kimberlitic indicator mineral anomalies (notably pyrope garnet) were found at several locations in the forest since the first diamonds were found in the forest.
-It is also notable that the two largest kimberlite districts in the United States lie within 20 miles of the Medicine Bow National Forest.
-One of these has been the source of more than 130,000 gem and industrial quality diamonds that included microdiamonds to macrodiamonds weighing more than 28 carats.
+Geologically, the Medicine Bow Mountains, which include all of these mining districts (with the exception of Puzzler Hill), is highly fractured and interpreted to have high potential for discovery of diamonds.
+Diamonds were found on Cortez Creek to the northwest of Douglas Creek by a gold prospector from Saratoga Wyoming named Paul Boden in 1977.
+Kimberlitic indicator mineral anomalies (notably pyrope garnet) were also found at several locations in the forest since the first diamonds were found.
+It is also notable that the two largest kimberlite districts in the United States lie only 20 miles from the Medicine Bow National Forest.
+One of these produced more than 130,000 gem and industrial quality diamonds that include microdiamonds to macrodiamonds weighing more than 28 carats.
 To a geologist, the Medicine Bow Mountains lie along the edge of a craton (ancient continental core) that is considered favorable terrain to hunt for diamonds, as well as gold, platinum-group metals, nickel, chromium, titanium, vanadium, tantalum, copper, several other precious, strategic and base metals, including ruby and sapphire.

 Gold dredged from Douglas Creek by Paul Allred near the Bobbie Thompson Campground.
 Note the tiny red garnet sitting on a flake near the large nugget – this turned out to be a pyrope garnet (diamond indicator mineral).

-Currently, Douglas Creek is a popular place where prospectors experience the cold waters of the creek while they dredge and pan for gold.
+Currently, Douglas Creek is a popular place where prospectors experience the cold waters of the creek while dredging and panning for gold.
 The nearest towns are Saratoga and Encampment, about 20 miles as the crow flies to the west.
-Centennial is located 10 miles as the crow flies to the northeast.
+Centennial is 10 miles as the crow flies to the northeast.
 Laramie lies 30 miles east of Centennial.